Zabbum/oel-remake/README.md

 ## Description
 Project trying to rewrite a Commodore 64 game ***OEL Pompowacze*** in java with few improvements

+## Downloading without compiling
+- Install a JRE11 of your choice.
+- Go to the [releases](https://github.com/Zabbum/oel-remake/releases) and download the latest .jar file.
+- Now you can simply run the file and play!
+  - If you want to launch game using command, you can do it using `java -jar path/to/file/oel-remake.jar`

 ## Components

 **Application is the main class that you are supposed to run**